Provided by Catster

 Fostering Nursing Mother Cats:

-- Provide a box big enough for everyone, with sides tall enough to keep the kittens from falling out but low enough for mom cat to escape.
+- Provide a box big enough for everyone, with sides tall enough to keep the kittens from falling out but low enough for the mother cat to get out.

 - Line the box with several layers of bedding so that you can peel away layers as the kittens soil the top layer.

-- Let mama cat feed and care for her kittens as long as she is actively engaged with them.
+- Let the mother cat feed and care for her kittens as long as she is actively engaged with them.

 - Provide a nutrient-dense diet for the mother cat.
 Kitten food is ideal.
 Offer food several times a day, or consider keeping a bowl of dry food available to her at all times.